joelkoz/QwicktracePCB/README.md

 # Overview
-QwickFab PCB consists of three major hardware components:
+QwickFab PCB consists of three major hardware components and one optional one:

 1. The Qwicktrace Pro Controller is small control device with touchscreen and joystick powered by a Raspberry Pi 4 and the software found in this repository.
 It is comprised of a software stack and UI for controlling the other two hardware components below.
 The